pushkin-consortium/pushkin/docs/getting-started/quickstart.md

 pushkin install site
 ```
 You will be asked where you want to look for a site template.
 Choose **Official Pushkin distribution**.
-You will be asked to select a site template to use.
-Choose **site-basic**, then choose the recommended version.
+You will then be asked to select a site template to use.
+Choose **site-basic**; then choose the recommended version.

 This sets up a skeleton website in the current folder and a development database.
 Once the command finishes, you should have a directory tree like this: